JMU-Wearable-Computing/JMU-Wearable-Computing.github.io/_projects/physical_therapy.md

 Our lab maintains motion capture systems, wearable data capture and feedback systems, real-time IMU streaming, and deep learning infrastructure to support this research.

 ### Publications & Presentations
+- Julia Larson, “Do you feel the burn?
+Exploring lightweight haptic feedback and how it can improve exercise performance,” presentation at the Virginia Academy of Science, Charlottesville, VA, May 22, 2025. ([PDF](/assets/pdf/larson-vas-poster.pdf))
 - Justin Blevins, Megan Caulfield, and Jason Forsyth, “Tactile Instructions for Wearable Physical Rehabilitation,” poster presentation at the 2023 National Conference on Undergraduate Research (NCUR), Eau-Claire, WI. ([PDF](/assets/pdf/ncur-poster-2023.pdf))
 - Megan Caulfield and Jason Forsyth, “Student Research Short: Wearable Computing for Physical Rehabilitation,” presentation at the 2022 ACM Capital Region Celebration of Women in Computing (CAPWIC) (refereed as abstract).
 - Sophia Cronin, Tyler Webster, and Jason Forsyth, “Student Research Short: Wearable Computing for Physical Rehabilitation,” presentation at the 2021 ACM Capital Region Celebration of Women in Computing (CAPWIC) (refereed as abstract). ([PDF](/assets/pdf/cronin-webster-capwic-2021-presentation.pdf))